museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 ![tom-nook-1a](https://i.imgur.com/oYxfsph.png)

-We are given 7zipped archive containing a packet capture file.
+We are given a 7zipped archive containing a packet capture file.

 `7z x TomNookInternetTraffic.7z`

-Now, let's open this pcap file in Wireshark
+Let's open this pcap file in Wireshark.
+By checking the contents of the packet capture we find the first flag in the 7th entry of transmission data.

 ![wireshark-pcap](https://i.imgur.com/RAbhaxZ.png)